flaf/debian-pkg-ethercalc/README.md

 ## Warnings

-* You have to build the package on **Debian Stretch amd64** with the root account.
+* You have to build the package on **Debian Stretch amd64 with the root account**.
 Yes, this package is not at all Debian policy compliant.
 Typically, you should build this package in a virtual machine.
 * This package is supposed to work on **Debian Stretch amd64**.